Chinmay-Ghaskadbi/marketnow.io/README.md

 ## Testing the image gen.ipynb

-For the python jupyternotebook please just run the notebook oon collab.
+For the python jupyternotebook please just run the notebook on google collab (https://colab.research.google.com/).
 Feel free to mess around with the prompts and other parameter and dimension.

 Contact:
 Chinmay Ghaskadbi: cag6228@psu.edu for question